-People First Delray Beach's Central Business District is a very active place where people congregate for events, nightlife, and commerce. = ₿ Efficient Utilization Retool programs, policies and pricing that result in the highest and best uses for curbsides, alleys, and parking facilities as directed by demand.
-"Park Once" Environment Create an environment where a driver parks once and carries out other trips by foot while in the Downtown area.
-X Choice People should have a variety of parking and travel options from which to choose. \$° Pricing Parking should be priced to reflect demand, spread demand evenly, promote utilization of periphery parking, and help reduce traffic from drivers circling in search for a space.
-Prioritization The most desirable spaces should be managed to favor higher priority uses and users, which can change throughout the day.
-Sharing Parking facilities should serve multiple users and destinations, and adjacent buildings should share parking facilities to the extent practical. ©+••• Quality & Quantity Parking facility quality should be considered as important as quantity, including convenience, comfort, aesthetics, and security.
-Cî User Information Motorists should have easily accessible and real-time information on their parking and travel options. < ↑ + Flexibility Parking plans and curbside management should accommodate uncertainty and change.
-Adaptability Adopt a phased approach that uses data and a performance-based approach to parking management.
+People Fir Delray Beach's Central Business District is a very active place where people congregate for events, nightlife, and commerce.
+Efficient Utilization Delray Beach's Central Business District is a very active place where people congregate for events, nightlife, and commerce. © "Park One Environme and an annual management plants and a series Choice People should have a variety of parking and travel options from which to choose. \$ Pricing Parking should be priced to reflect demand, spread demand evenly, promote utilization of periphery parking, and help reduce traffic from drivers circling in search for a space.
+Prioritizat The most desirable spaces should be managed to favor higher priority uses and users, which can change throughout the day. ∽↑ Sharing Parking facilities should serve multiple users and destinations, and adjacent buildings should share parking facilities to the extent practical.
+Quality & Quantity Parking facility quality should be considered as important as quantity, including convenience, comfort, aesthetics, and security.
+User Information Motorists should have easily accessible and real-time information on their parking and travel options.
+Flexibility Parking plans and curbside management should accommodate uncertainty and change.
+Adaptabil Adaptabil Adopt a phased approach that uses data and a performance-based approach to parking management.